 Students may add or drop a course until Monday of week two (2) of the term.
 A course dropped within the allowable time frame will not appear on the student's official transcript.
-A change in registration becomes effective only when the Add/Drop Form is completed by the student and submitted to the Registrar.
-All Add/Drop forms must be submitted by midnight on Monday of week two (2) of the term.
-The student should also send a copy of the Add/Drop form to the Student Advisor and the Course Coordinator.
-If a student drops all of their registered courses then it is considered a withdrawal from FNU.
+A change in registration becomes effective

 Enrollment Following Frontier Bound